Wahid-Popal/Wahid-Popal/README.md

-- 👋 Hi, I’m @Wahid-Popal
+- 👋 Hi, I’m Wahid-Popal
-- 👀 I’m interested in learning anything about computers
+- 👀 I’m interested in learning anything that is relevant to Computer Science
-- 🌱 I’m currently learning how to collobirate with other students using gitHub
+- 🌱 I’m currently learning how to collaborate with other students using gitHub
-- 💞️ I’m looking to collaborate on all my computer science coursess assignments
+- 💞️ I’m looking to collaborate on all my Computer Science courses assignments
-- 📫 How to reach me wahid.popal@ontariotechu.net
+- 📫 To reach out to me use wahid.popal@ontariotechu.net email

 <!---
 Wahid-Popal/Wahid-Popal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.